YearOfProgramming/2017Challenges/challenge_10/cpp/manuel/README.md

-# Challenge Name
+# Valid Closers
 ###### C++11 @manuel

 ### 1. Approch to Solving the problem

-Given a set of numbers ranging from 0 to N-1 with one missing number, then the largest number in that set is the length of the array.

-If we find the sum of N + (N-1) + (N - 2) + ... + (N - N) = N * (N + 1) / 2,
-and then iterate through the given set and subtract this value, once we reach the end of the array the difference will be the missing number.
+To solve this challenge I used a map to count the closers.

+If we had a left bracket we incremented the map to it by one.

+If we had a right bracket, we decremented the map to the corresponding left bracket by one.

+If at any point, the counter fell below 0, then there was a right bracket without a corresponding left bracket and the test was False;

+At the end of all the keys returna a value of 0, then all the brackets were closed.

 ### 2. How to compile and run this code